tim-hub/generals.io-python-bot-TNT/README.md

-# Generalsio
+# Generals IO Python Bot (Working On It)

+It is a bot for the [generals.io](http://bot.generals.io)

-Python client for interacting with the multiplayer web game [generals.io](http://generals.io).
+This Bot is based on [toshima's generals io python client](https://github.com/toshima/generalsio), a Python client for interacting with the multiplayer web game generals.io.
 It can be used to build bots to play the game in an automated fashion.

 ## Setup